meltano/cloud-docs/docs/api_reference.md

 API usage and examples for features of Meltano Cloud.

-The API functionalities documented here may be adjusted post-alpha phase.
+The API functionalities documented here may be adjusted during the Meltano Cloud alpha, and will definitely be adjusted prior to the Meltano Cloud GA release.

 ## On-demand Job Runners

 On-demand job runners allow users to rerun or run at any point a scheduled job.

 During the onboarding process, you will receive the following information that you will need to invoke your scheduled jobs on-demand:
 - An API key
 - A Meltano Runner Secret
 - Your Organization's Tenant Resource Key (Tenant ID)
 - Your Project's ID (if you have multiple projects, you will receive one for each)